 Shop until you drop at any of the malls, visit the Gate of Rising Benevolence (East Gate), feel like an alien at the Dongdaemun Design Plaza, watch a K-pop hologram performance at K-Live, visit the Dongdaemun History & Culture Park, and walk along the Cheonggyecheon.

-Places to stay in Dongdaemun:
+Where to stay in Dongdaemun:

 Myeongdong – 명동